Click on any picture to see a larger version.

 The environment for Irwin’s work is a ravine on the west side of the campus.
 Red bougainvilleas growing in arbors fashioned from rusted iron rods mark the boundary, announcing to visitors that what they’re about to enter is no garden-variety garden.
 A path planted with trees and flowers intersects a stream strewn with stones that create a “sound sculpture” as the water flows over them.
 As the stream reaches the ravine, it cascades down a stone waterfall into a circular pool, in which three intersecting mazes of azaleas appear to float.

-reminds me of the North American analog color television system, called
+(That motto reminded me of the old North American analog color television system,

-NTSC.
-A design flaw— corrected in the later systems used in Europe—
+design flaw— corrected in the later systems used in Europe— made consistent color

 Of course, few if any of the 1.3 million people who visit the Getty Center each year are there to venerate J. Paul Getty.
 But many do enjoy the continuing results of his passion for art, even if they never venture inside the galleries.
 You can be “immersed” in art merely by exploring the campus and the Central Garden, picnicking on the grass in front of the plaza, or admiring the view.
 And perhaps some of the feeling of being elevated out of your day-to-day experience might linger, even after you’ve descended the hill and battled the traffic on the 405 Freeway to get home.